dbactual/thomaspaine-www/content/works/the-forester-s-letters.md

    world, may live at ease.
 Bounded by the ocean, and backed by the wilderness, who has she to fear, but her GOD?

-   Be not deceived &mdash; it is not a little that is at stake.
+   Be not deceived. &mdash; It is not a little that is at stake.
 Reconciliation will not now go down, even if it were offered.
 'Tis a dangerous question; for the eyes of all men begin to open.
 There is now no secret in the matter;
    there ought to be none.
 It is a case that concerns every man, and every